google/error-prone/docs/bugpattern/DeadThread.md

-The Thread is created with new, but is never started, and the reference is lost.
+The Thread is created with `new`, but is never started and is not otherwise captured.

+Threads must be started with `start()` to actually execute.